-Since 1967, amateur athletes from across Canada convene and compete for top honours among their peers every two years.
+Every two years since 1967, amateur athletes from across Canada convene and compete for top honours among their peers.
 Alternating between summer and winter games, hosting is generally shared by a new community each time.
-In 2019 the Games were held in Red Deer, Alberta.
-The organizers sought an artist with ties to the region to design a medal that told an authentic story in line with the Games’ tagline: This is Our Moment / C’est Notre Moment.
+In 2019 the Canada Games were held in Red Deer, Alberta.
+The organizers sought an artist with ties to the region to design a medal with an authentic story in line with the Games’ tagline: This is Our Moment / C’est Notre Moment.

 Above all, I sought to capture the rush of emotion that comes with competing - giving it your all - and the moment of finally achieving your dreams.

 The design explores themes of struggle and success of athletes through the metaphor of the Red Deer River.
 The river is born into adversity in the rugged terrain of the Rocky Mountains, from the elements of the sky - wind, light and rain.
 The pull of gravity brings a rush of adventure and then grounding stability as the ride begins.
 The river gains speed, winds through the prairie landscape, cutting and shaping the land, and in turn being shaped by it, much like the grind of training, practice, and competition.
 The stream gains momentum and energy from other sources, and also gives life back to the land around it, seeing the rewards of its labour in the wheat-fields stretching into the distance.
 The river finds itself swirling and curving again through the badlands as its course and legacy runs on.